For event agencies, marketing/HR and the public sector

 • Up to 100,000 simultaneous viewers in the live stream

-• Connecting guests
+• Connection of guests

 • Chat